 Traffic Collision Report: California Highway Patrol

-In this article, we’ll explain the different ways you can obtain a copy of your California Highway Patrol accident report.
+In this article, our experienced California auto accident lawyers explain the different ways you can obtain a copy of your California Highway Patrol accident report.

 How to Request a Copy of your California Highway Patrol Accident Report

 According to the California Highway Patrol official website, you may obtain a copy of your report in-person or via a U.S. mail request.

 You must bring a completed Application for Release of Information to the CHP area office where the collision report was filed.
 You may search for the nearest California Highway Patrol office by using the search box provided on the CHP official website.